danrfletcher/agile-obsidian/README.md

 -   **Task Indexer/Parser (inferred from `registerEvents`):** A service that listens for vault changes, parses Markdown files for tasks matching the canonical format, and maintains an in-memory index of all tasks for quick retrieval.
 -   **Agile Dashboard (View):** A custom Obsidian View that queries the Task Indexer and renders the UI for assigned tasks.
 It contains its own logic for filtering, sorting, and interacting with tasks.
 -   **Templating Engine:** A service that registers slash commands and manages the lifecycle of inserting and editing template "chips" in Markdown.
+-   **UX Shortcuts Module:** Handles editor-level interactions like double-enter to repeat templates and right-click context menu enhancements for template management.
 -   **Settings Root Module:** Manages the loading, saving, and UI for the plugin's settings tab.

 #### Data flow and major sequences